Part 3: Execute a ML use case with inputs and outputs

 Success

-🎉 You’ve created your first step & pipeline with inputs and outputs!
+🎉 You’ve created your first pipeline using inputs and outputs!

 Let’s run this pipeline.